-The United Front in turn is controlled by the KWP, which also controls the various sectors of the North Korean state apparatus.
-Although the DPRK may no longer be an orthodox Marxist-Leninist political system, 203 it still basically operates as a party state.
-To use the political formulations of Juche's "political-social body," if the Workers Party is the "backbone" that connects the heart and brain (Kim Il Sung and Kim Jung Il successively) with the "body" of the Korean people, then the social unit components of the United Front are the arms and fingers.
+&lt;sup>208 Replies submitted by the Government of the DPRK... in response to the concerns identified by the [Human Rights] Committee in its Concluding Observations.
+UN Doc. # CCPR/CO/PRK/Add.1, 5 August 2002, orthodox Marxist-Leninist political system, it still basically operates as a party state.
+To use the political formulations of Juche's "political-social body," if the Workers Party is the "backbone" that connects the heart and brain (Kim II Sung and Kim Jung II successively) with the "body" of the Korean people, then the social unit components of the United Front are the arms and fingers.